davis68/methods-of-open-research/lessons/plotting-elements.md

 # Plotting

-## Elements of Plots

-- just show a few and ask what looks good, what looks bad

-## MatPlotLib

-- that old notebook I have is good here

 ## Publication-Quality Plots

 Have you ever seen a journal article or book with a pixelated graph?
 It's a pretty cringey mistake to see through into print, and quite avoidable—although sometimes difficult to see on a screen.